Jhgomez/sopes1/project2/README.md

 ### Install cert-manager(optional)(pending)
 To avoid creating a private certificate authority and sign tls public key certificates using that CA and configure containerd you can install [cer-manager](cert-manager.io)

-### Configuring host DNS
-At this point when pulling and image without any further set up, first kubelet will display error "could not resolve/find host core.harbor.sopes", this is because I actually didn't by any domain so I need to simulate a DNS and this is possible by connecting to the vm instance that the cluster is running over.
-So connect via ssh any way you want, either from gcp shell of using gcloud once you're in the shell do `sudo nano /etc/hosts` and add the ip address of the service that Harbor created, you could get it from `kubectl get ingress -n project` or `kubectl get svc -n project` and then paste it like ` core.harbor.sopes`, this will avoid kubelet failing due to not finding the domain.

 ### Install Helm
 Install it using the [official documentation](https://helm.sh/docs/intro/quickstart/).
 Helm help us install packages to Kubernetes clusters, we'll use it in next section.